KStateMachine/kstatemachine/README.md

 and is calculated in a moment of event processing depending on application business logic;
 * argument passing for events and transitions.

 _The library is currently in a development phase.
-Your are welcome to propose useful features._
+You are welcome to propose useful features._

 Building blocks (main classes) of this library:
 * `StateMachine` - is a collection of states and transitions between them, processes events when started;